fay59/fcd/_posts/2016-02-17-structuring.markdown

 Less formally, control enters through only one edge and leaves through only one edge.

+One problem with this definition is that it fits poorly with LLVM's intermediate representation.
+In the LLVM IR, graph nodes are first-class citizens but graph edges are not.
+Fortunately, regions can very easily be adapted to a definition that uses nodes instead of edges: we simply say that control enters through a single node and exits through a single node.

+This has the added convenience that we no longer need a single edge going in or out of a region, we merely need all the out-going edges to point to the same block.

 <figure>
 {% include svg/2016-02-17-structuring-1.svg svgclass="blue" %}
 <figcaption>Our example control flow graph, with regions highlighted.</figcaption>
 </figure>

-Astute readers will be confused by this figure, as it doesn't match the region definition that we *literally just gave*.
-Notably, the *EFG* region has *two* edges going in and two more going out!
-We deviate because control flow graph nodes are first-class citizens in LLVM IR, but edges are not.
-This limitation means that we highly benefit from extending the definition of regions to nodes.
-The transition is quite simple: now, we simply say that control enters through a single node and exits through a single node.
-This has a convenient advantage: we no longer need a single edge going in or out of a region, we merely need all the out-going edges to point to the same block.
-Also because of this, when graphically printing node regions, you typically leave the exit node out of the region.
-(For instance, *H* is *EFG*'s exit node, even though it is not highlighted with *EFG*.)
+Because regions are defined in terms of nodes instead of edges, the exit node of the region is the node that succeeds the region.
+It is therefore not considered part of the region (kind of like how a container's `end()` actually lies one past the end).
+For instance, *H* is *EFG*'s exit node, but it is not highlighted with *EFG*.

 Because I didn't know what I was doing, I eagerly discounted LLVM's region detection algorithm and ended up writing my own.
-I now view this as a mistake, and I would eventually like to rework that part of fcd.
+I now view this as a mistake, and I would eventually like to rework that part of fcd (though that is unlikely to happen any time soon, unless fcd's region handling code proves to be a source of problems).
 There isn't much use in expanding on how fcd currently does it, as the solution, while not a bottleneck right now, is known to be inefficient compared to the state-of-the-art approaches.

 ## The Post-Dominator Tree